lucidrains/lion-pytorch/README.md

 Update 3: Dividing the learning rate by 3, seeing better early results than Adam.
 Maybe Adam has been dethroned, after nearly a decade.

+Update 4: using the 10x smaller learning rate rule of thumb from the paper resulted in the worst run. so I guess it still takes a bit of tuning

 ## Install

 ```bash